 And so Milo makes a logical substitute for the chart-topping name.

 Like Noah, Milo feels short and complete.
 It comes with a long history, dating to the Middle Ages.
-And yet Milo fits with modern names, a 21st century choice.
+Milo fits with modern names, a solidly 21st century choice.

 Noah and Nash share three of their four letters.
 Unlike Noah – and Levi and Theo and Milo – Nash debuted relatively recently.
-If not for a hit 1990s television series, Nash might still be rare.
+If not for a hit 1990s television series, and fictional character Nash Bridges, this name might still be rare.

-But the name doesn’t feel invented or artificial.
-And as a surname, Nash boasts centuries of use.
+But Nash doesn’t feel invented or artificial.
+And as a surname, it boasts centuries of use.
+And it fits right in with Dash, Cash, and Ash.

 It ticks all the boxes: stylish, short, nickname-proof.